ysangkok/spotify-mute/README.md

 # spotify-blacklist-mute
 *for muting ads*

+** For a Windows version see https://github.com/digfish/spotify-blacklist-mute-windows **

 Note that the name has become a misnomer, since automatic ad-detection over DBUS is working again now.
 The blacklist is still used, but no longer needs to be updated.

 Tested with version 1.0.77 (Linux).
 May work on BSD too.